 You can see in the image above for the Smart Skink Marketing website that I’ve managed to target the leads keyword as well in my description.
 Don’t try too hard if it’s not going to work though, the primary concern is for your description to hit your main key phrase and be professional and informative.

-Meta Keywords tag: This tag is less important now that Google has the ability to evaluate your entire website’s purpose as a whole, but it does still remain an important part of on-page optimisation.
-This tag tells Google what keywords your page is about.
-Just enter them here separated by commas.
-For the Jacksonville mortgage broker example I would enter this:
+Meta Keywords tag: This tag is less important now that Google has the ability to evaluate your entire website’s purpose as a whole, you no longer need to use this.

 <h1> tag: This is the tag that indicates the heading of the page.
 It almost certainly already surrounds your main heading on each page.
 It’s essential that this tag contains your keyphrase.
 In our example, Digital Dave should ensure that he has a title something like “Digital Dave, Your Trusted Mortgage Broker in Jacksonville FL” as his heading.